What to Do When Your 5 Year Old Won’t Stay in Bed

 Parenting with Purpose Bonus Chapter

-Sometimes the best way to implement new sleep habits is to start with the environment.
+One of the best ways to implement new sleep habits is to start with the environment.
 Make sure that your child’s room is set up to help him stay in bed.

 For instance:

-• Place a digital clock in his room so that he knows when he can get out of bed.
-If he needs to stay in bed until 7am the next morning, let him know that he can’t get out until he sees “7” on the clock.
-You can even tape over the minutes to make it even clearer.
+• Place a digital clock in his room so he knows when he can get out of bed.
+If he needs to stay in bed until 7am the next morning, let him know that he can’t get out until he sees “7” on the clock (tape over the minutes to make it clearer).

 • Use white noise to muffle sounds outside the room.
-Absolute silence means he can hear everything.
-Any little noise can also startle him awake.
-White noise, whether from a white noise machine, a fan, a heater, or even an app, can keep those sounds at bay.
+Absolute silence means he can hear everything and any little noise can startle him awake.
+White noise, whether from a white noise machine, fan, heater, or app, can keep those sounds at bay.

 • Hang darkening curtains to block light.
 During summer months, sunlight could still be peeking through the windows as late as 8pm.
 Curtains can keep the room dark, which can help him fall and stay asleep.